Monshou1251/django_vue_challenge/README.md

-# django_vue_challenge
-Django+Vue cyber security challenge (A03:2021-Injection, A07:2021-Identification and Authentication Failures )

-# [Your Application Name]: Cybersecurity Challenge
+# Django-vue-challenge: Cybersecurity Challenge

 ## Introduction
 Welcome to **django_vue_challenge**, a cybersecurity challenge designed for beginners in the field.
 This application provides a hands-on experience in understanding and executing basic security penetration techniques.
+This challenge is related to: A03:2021-Injection, A07:2021-Identification and Authentication Failures.

 ### Objectives
 - Bypass the login page using common cybersecurity techniques.